-An 11-year-old boy murders his playmate over a puppy
+11-year-old boy shoots playmate to death over a puppy

 “Tiller then made certain the gun was loaded, cocked the hammer of the gun, and shot the victim just above the heart.”

 One of the loudest arguments against gun control is the adage “guns don’t kill people; people kill people.”
 Although the truth to that is undeniable, guns are by themselves dangerous things that should not be handled by just anyone.

 And most often than not, guns are most lethal at the hands of the people we least expect.